auraoupa/perf-pangeo-deployments/README.md

     </tbody>
 </table>

-***The temporal mean of data that is chunked along the time dimension only takes more than three times more time that when the data is chunked also along x and y dimensions.***
+***The temporal mean of data that is chunked along the time dimension only is three times slower than when the data is chunked also along x and y dimensions.***

 ***The spatial mean is not impacted because in the two cases, the time dimension is chunked (in 11688 or 48 chunks).***